-The requirement to register a mortgage/charge over receivables under the Companies Act will, with some limited exceptions, apply to charges created by companies (or limited liability partnerships) registered in England and Wales.
-In relation to a mortgage/charge created by an overseas company before 1 October 2011, the mortgage or charge must be registered at Companies House if the company has registered the particulars of an establishment in the UK on the register (in compliance with the statutory requirement to do so), the mortgage/charge is over property in the UK on the date created and the mortgage/charge is of the type requiring registration.
-A mortgage/charge created by an overseas company on/after 1 October 2011 over UK property is not required to be registered at Companies House although such overseas company must, within 21 days of the creation of any mortgage/charge over UK land, ships, aircraft and intellectual property registered in the UK or any floating charge over any of its property (unless UK property is expressly excluded) enter details of such mortgage/charge on its charges register.
-This register must be available for inspection as must copies of the instruments creating any such mortgage/charge.
-These rules are currently the subject of ongoing review.
+In relation to a mortgage/charge created by an overseas company before 1 October 2011, the mortgage or charge must be registered at Companies House if the company has registered the particulars of an establishment in the UK on the register (in compliance with the statutory requirement to do so), the mortgage/charge is over assets in the UK on the date created and the mortgage/charge is of the type requiring registration.
+A mortgage/charge created by an overseas company on/after 1 October 2011 over UK assets is not required to be registered at Companies House although such overseas company must, within 21 days of the creation of any mortgage/charge over UK land, ships, aircraft and intellectual property registered in the UK, or any floating charge over any of its property (unless UK property is expressly excluded), enter details of such mortgage/charge on its charges register.
+This register must be available for inspection, as must copies of the instruments creating any such mortgage/charge.